cvonfeldt/AWS-CyberDefenders-blue-team-Investigations/AWS-AbuSESer-Trufflenet/README.md

 ![Q5.1](screenshots/5.png)

-We see the service and source of the successful event is "secretsmanager", which is a service that allows you to rotate, manage, and retrieve database credentials, API keys, and other secrets.
+We see the service and source of the successful event is **"secretsmanager"**, which is a service that allows you to rotate, manage, and retrieve database credentials, API keys, and other secrets.

 **Answer: Secrets Manager**